Latest update: 2020-04-15 17:20:50

 Once he fulfils one of the two previous conditions, he will have to obtain the license of head of centre required for the practice of the profession, from the competent regional prefect.
 For more information, it is advisable to refer to paragraph 5.b.
 Obtain a licence for EU or EEA nationals for a permanent exercise (LE)".

-If, during the examination of the file, the prefect finds that there are substantial differences between the training and professional experience of the national and those required to practise in France, compensation measures may be taken ("5 degrees). b.
+If, during the examination of the file, the prefect finds that there are substantial differences between the training and professional experience of the national and those required to practise in France, compensation measures may be taken ("5°). b.
 Good to know: compensation measures").

-To go further Articles R. 204-5 of the Rural Code and Marine Fisheries.
+For further information: Articles R. 204-5 of the Rural Code and Marine Fisheries.